rtanglao/rtDOTcom/_posts/2024-10-14-p2-vancouver-safe-bicycle-crossings.md

 title: "Safe Vancouver Bicycle crossings"
 ---
 * Since I am too silly :-) evidently to update my hugo blog post: [Vancouver Crossings](http://rollingroland.com/post/2020-05-08-p1-vancouver-crossings/)

 ## East / West

+* Cross Kingsway at Miller (e.g. if you are going to Shiok or 88)
-* Cross Nanaimo at 24th / Vanness
+* Cross Nanaimo at 24th / Vanness (e.g. if you are going to Pampanga's at Joyce)
+* Cross Victoria at 19th (new in 2023 beg button/flashing lights)
+* Cross Commercial Drive (just before it turns into Victoria Diversion) at 18th
 * Cross Nanaimo at 20th
 * Cross Broadway at Slocan
 * Cross 12th at Slocan